 By the beginning of the second decade of the new Millennium, Scottish football was in a bad way.
 The team that had historically punched well above its weight had not qualified for a major tournament since 1998 and had slipped to 50th in the FIFA rankings.
-They even failed to achieve qualification to the bloated Euro 2020 competition although by winning their group in the 2018-19 UEFA Nations League, they were awarded a slot in the play-offs.
+They failed to achieve qualification to the bloated Euro 2020 competition although by winning their group in the 2018-19 UEFA Nations League they were, however, awarded a slot in the play-offs.
+Penalties were needed to settle both of their matches and at long last Scotland secured a place in the Euro finals.

 A survey of Premiership first team squads in 2019-20 reveals the root of Scotland's decline.
 Of the 300 players registered only 130 (43%) were qualified to play for the national team while just 30% of players contracted to the four leading teams were Scottish.
 The sheer number of imported players at the top level was choking off the opportunities for young, talented Scots to progress.